Kong/docs.konghq.com/app/contributing/style-guide.md

   - For example: “There was a storm last night,” Paul said.

 ### Placeholder values
-- Use single curly braces, all caps text, and underscores between words.
+- Use single curly braces, all caps text, and underscores between words.<br/>
-  - For example: {EXAMPLE_VALUE}
+  For example: {EXAMPLE_VALUE}

 ## Capitalization guidelines
 Follow the user interface(UI).
 If a term is capitalized in the UI, it should be capitalized in the documentation.